davearch/blog/README.markdown

 # blog

 git pull if you have to

 tar up the repo

-scp to server
+scp tar file to server

-un-tar on server and replace /var/www/html dir with tar files restart service
+un-tar on server and replace /var/www/html dir with tar files

+systemcl restart blog.service

 ## Usage